NOVEL-IN-PROGRESS

 8.

-Well, Severine did as Miss Marie bid and went up the service stairs from the kitchen.
-Next to the room Severine had found Miss Marie was one with a foot bath.
+Severine did as Miss Marie bid and went upstairs.
+Next to the room Severine had found Miss Marie the night of her fall was one with a foot bath.
 On the white marble-topped commode was a pitcher of water and a Chinese porcelain bowl with soap.
 She stepped into the basin and slowly poured water over her shoulders.
 But did Miss Marie mean for her to use her soap?
 Severine held it to her nose.
 It had lavender oil.
 The smell of Albin had been killed.
-Later, she figured she would go pour the after-death out in the alley.
-Then she could stand there wondering what might come next for her.
-But for now, Severine decided to head back down to the kitchen.
-There she found Miss Marie picking over the baskets and parcels that had been delivered earlier.
-She appeared to have little interest in any of it and smiled when Severine entered the room again.
+Later, she figured, she would go pour out the after-death in the alley.
+Then she could stand there wondering what might come next.
+But for now, Severine headed back down to the kitchen.
+There she found Miss Marie looking lost as she gazed over the baskets and parcels that had been delivered earlier.

-"First, you find yourself something to eat, child.
+"First, you eat, child.
 Then you go to putting these things away."

-"Why should it matter to anyone?"
+"Where?
+But why does it matter?"
 Miss Marie asked.
 "I done sent a message to a man.
-He's coming around to talk to me about some work I got for him.
-You be lookin' for him.
-When he arrives you may send him up.
-Theory is name.
-He knows."
+He's coming 'round to talk to me about some work I got for him.
+You be down here waiting for him.
+When he comes 'round, you send him up.
+Theory is his name.
+He will know."

 "Oui, Madame."

 "There are six bedchambers upstairs.
-You pick one that suits you.
-You will sleep there."
+Later, you pick one that suits you."

-At that, Miss Marie went back upstairs to wait for Theory.
-Severine pulled an apple out of the burlap bag, slipped it into her pocket, and started going through the delivery as she waited for the man to arrive.
+At that, Miss Marie smiled and went back upstairs to wait for Theory.
+Severine pulled an apple out of the burlap bag, slipped it into her pocket, and started going through the delivery.

-It was late that morning when he responded to Miss Marie's summons.
+It was late that morning when the man responded to Miss Marie's summons.
 He came through the rear service door.
 Theory was maybe French, or at least spoke with an accent.
 Maybe Creole French, as he was dark-skinned and had the darkest blue eyes that almost appeared black.
-Maybe his long lashes hid a secret behind his eyes.
+His long lashes hid their secrets.
+Severine would one day come to find only one of them.

 "Oui, Monsieur?"